dchassin/pyaddress/README.rst

 ``zip``

 The 5 digit zip code of the address, preferably following the state.
-9 digit zips not yet supported.
+9 digit zips are also supported.
 E.g. 123 W. Mifflin St., Madison, WI **53703**

 ``full_address()``